pre-commit/pre-commit/CONTRIBUTING.md

 ```

 Some notable features:
-- The intial parenthese is at the end of the line
+- The initial parenthesis is at the end of the line
 - Parameters are indented one indentation level further than the function name
 - The last parameter contains a trailing comma (This helps make `git blame`
   more accurate and reduces merge conflicts when adding / removing parameters).